Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 3 and more

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for NFL Week 3 picks

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 3 NFL schedule kicks off with a 'Thursday Night Football' matchup between the Bills (-11.5) and Dolphins, leading into 14 games on Sunday and then and Lions vs. Ravens on 'Monday Night Football' to conclude the slate.
-There's also college football Week 4, MLB, WNBA playoffs, UEFA Champions League action and more to consider.
+The Week 3 NFL schedule kicks off with a 'Thursday Night Football' matchup between the Bills (-12) and Dolphins, leading into 14 games on Sunday and then and Lions vs. Ravens on 'Monday Night Football' to conclude the slate.
+There's also college football Week 4, which begins with Charlotte vs. Rice on Thursday, MLB, WNBA playoffs and more to consider.
 Before making prop picks for any of those games or others, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.